 To be honest we didn’t scrimp much on this trip.
 If anything, we scrimped on time.
 We wish we had more than a week in Cuba!

 Did you purchase any special souvenirs?

-The more special item was a terra cotta canchanchara cup, which allows us to make and enjoy the Trinidad speciality cocktail back at home.
+The more special item was a terra cotta canchanchara cup, which allows us to make and enjoy the Trinidad specialty cocktail back at home.
 How can you not love rum with honey and lemon?

 Did you do anything special to save up for this trip?